 We work with the headteacher and staff supporting projects around growing, cooking, eating and health.
 We’ve developed family events in the garden, workshops for the children and family cooking.
-Gardening club is held each week.
-Last summer we helped to provide part of a Dorset-wide plan to tackle summer holiday hunger by running cooking sessions; with selected families, we ran food and entertainment events in the school grounds during the holidays.
+The gardening club is held each week.
+Last summer we helped to provide part of a Dorset-wide plan to tackle summer holiday hunger by running cooking sessions; with selected families, we ran food and entertainment events on the school grounds during the holidays.

-- This edible garden has built up trust over the years by involving families in the community to consider eating together in social events and persuading children that the range of tastes they can like is wider than their usual salty, sweet and fatty processed foods.
-We held family pizza evenings and an open day as part of Bridport Food Festival.
-We built a cob oven and and hold regular themed events providing fresh vegetarian feasts including entertainment.
+This edible garden has built up trust over the years by involving families in the community to consider eating together at social events and persuading children that the range of tastes they can like is wider than their usual salty, sweet and fatty processed foods.
+We held family pizza evenings and an open day as part of the Bridport Food Festival.
+We built a cob oven and hold regular themed events providing fresh vegetarian feasts including entertainment.

 We have worked hard to engage the children in lots of ways.
 The Kitchen Team give cooking classes after school and created a cookbook.
 Children are involved in growing food through the gardening club and as part of their National Curriculum.
 Through the Eco-club the school has gained the Green Flag of an eco-school.
 More recently, with the PTA having a sponsored Litter pick, we have been able to plant an orchard and foraging hedgerow, thus tackling Climate Change in a positive way.